 In addition to the short-term symptoms mentioned above, various heart diseases can be observed after long-term use of ginseng.

 One of the first natural aphrodisiacs, ginseng is now on the market under many brand names.
-While ginseng relaxes the muscles, it accelerates the blood flow to the genital area and can have a similar effect as viagra.
+While ginseng relaxes the muscles, it accelerates the blood flow to the genital area and can have a similar effect as sexually enhancing supplements and medicines.

 Due to the strong components of ginseng, it has been approved by many experts as a plant that can increase sexual desire in both sexes and can address sexual problems.